Are money markets and capital markets the same thing? How do they work? Here is an introduction to money markets and capital markets for dummies.

 Typically, the financial market is of two types: money market and capital market.
 But what can be confusing at times is that the terms ‘financial market’ and ‘capital market’ are used interchangeably, though they are distinctively different.

-There is also a broad difference between capital markets and money markets – the first are ‘cash markets’, whereas the latter are ‘debt markets’.
+There is also a broad difference between money market and capital market – the first is a ‘debt market’, whereas the latter is a ‘cash market’.

 The buying and selling is done as a long-term investment, in which money is provided for a long time – for a period spanning more than a year.